dgerabagi/aiascent-dev/flattened_repo.md

                             'the-pedagogical-engine-cam-p1-img-12.webp',
                         ]}
                         imagePath="part-v-the-american-counter-strategy/from-vibecoding-to-virtuosity/the-pedagogical-engine-cam/prompt-1/"
-                        imagePrompt="An expert DCIA (human) is working alongside an apprentice.
-The expert's thought process is visualized as a glowing, structured blueprint ('The Hidden Curriculum')..." imageSide="left"
+                        imagePrompt="A hyper-realistic, cinematic image illustrating 'Cognitive Apprenticeship'.
+An expert DCIA (human) is working alongside an apprentice.
+The expert's thought process is visualized as a glowing, structured blueprint ('The Hidden Curriculum') projected holographically above their head.
+The apprentice is observing and absorbing this blueprint.
+The setting is a bright, solarpunk training facility.
+The image captures the moment of insight as the invisible becomes visible.
+The message conveyed is 'The Hidden Curriculum Revealed'." imageSide="left"
                     />